 1996 Middleton High School grad dies a hero saving a young boy from drowning

-Pete Rosengren was on vacation when a dangerous rip tide put several children, including his own, in danger
+Pete Rosengren was on vacation when a dangerous riptide put several children, including his own, in danger

 CROSS PLAINS, Wis.
-(WMTV) -Family and friends are hosting a special event on Saturday in Cross Plains to honor a man who sacrificed his life to save a little boy from drowning.
+(WMTV) - Family and friends are hosting a special event on Saturday in Cross Plains to honor a man who sacrificed his life to save a little boy from drowning.
 42-year-old Pete Rosengren died in March while on spring break with his wife and three kids in the Florida panhandle.

 “It’s not just heartbreaking, it’s soul crushing,” said Gayle Rosengren, Pete’s mother.